philip-jones/vim-config/README.md

 git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```

-Then fire up vim and run the command `:PluginInstall` to install the plugins
+Then fire up vim and run the command

+`:PluginInstall`

+to install the plugins.

+In the event any plugins are removed, run

+`:PluginClean`

 # Install Github Copilot plugin